zanvd/accountant/Readme.md

 On that note, a category cannot be removed if it's linked to a transaction or transaction template.
 In order to remove a category no transaction or transaction template can use it.

-When a schema changes you have to remove existing data or manually change it.
-The easiest way to remove it is by removing the Docker volume with `docker volume rm accountant_db_vol`.
-You can manually alter the tables by connecting to the DB container `docker exec -it accountant_database /bin/sh`, where you can log in to the MySQL DB and alter the schema.
 You can find your DB credentials in the _secrets_ folder.